fvbakel/fotos/Design.md

 - [ ] Detect other objects than faces
 - [ ] Manage basedirs
 - [ ] Constants for some meaningfull strings
+- [ ] Display timestamp and exists in details